 - Drop-in centers are required to take as many clients as possible, within the Department of Buildings restrictions.

-- For single adults who have been in shelter in the past can access any shelter, not just their assigned shelter for the night in question.
+- Clients can access any shelter, not just their assigned shelter, for the night in question.

 - More outreach teams will be on the streets to offer services and shelter.